 - It became clear to me that sustainable economic and social growth is the basis for individual and societal satisfaction, creativity, and progress

-- After my scientifc career it became clear to me that I wanted to work with and learn from people with different and international experience
+- After my scientific career, it became clear to me that I wanted to work with and learn from people with different and international experience

-- I realized that the experiences of private sector promotion in less developed regions in the world is very rich.
-Many donor organisations active in this field face the challenge to promote economic initiatives in weaker markets under the constraints of low budgets and high political justification.
-Cosntraints can lead to innovation.
-They led in many cases to a treasure of impact oriented business development experience, market-driven network initiatives, didactical tools and participatory monitoring procedures.
-Some of these learning experiences can contribute to innovative ways of promoting local economies also in industralized countries
+- I realized that the experiences of private sector promotion in less-developed regions in the world are very rich.
+Many donor organisations active in this field face the challenge of promoting economic initiatives in weaker markets under the constraints of low budgets and high political justification.
+Constraints can lead to innovation.
+They have led in many cases to a treasure trove of impact-oriented business development experience, market-driven network initiatives, didactical tools and participatory monitoring procedures.
+Some of these learning experiences can contribute to innovative ways of promoting local economies also in industrialized countries

-- I love to experiment, develop and implement with German and international colleagues new initiatives for economic development
+- I love to experiment with, develop and implement new initiatives for economic development in conjunction with German and international colleagues

-- I like my way of work, and will more localize it within Germany and the EU in the near future
+- I like my way of working, and will localize it further within Germany and the EU in the near future

-- That´s why I am also looking forward to live again in the countryside: to be well grounded in a root-based social and working environment!
+- That’s why I am also looking forward to living in the countryside again: to be well grounded in a root-based social and working environment!

 V. Often asked questions:

-Why are you working in this field and travel that much?
+Why are you working in this field and travelling so much?

-- I like to be part of driving elements in human and economic development
+- I like to be part of the driving elements in human and economic development

 - I like to understand and learn more about how systems and human beings work and interact